-The AMT Price will be ex-ante determined in the year preceding the Delivery Period, based on "Expected" and "Mild year" cases.
-The cases shall be based on a scenario consistent with the one(s) determined to calibrate the volume to be procured through the CRM as defined in the Royal Decree Methodology meant in Art.
-7undecies §2 of the Electricity Act.
+The AMT Pprice will be ex-ante determined in the year preceding the Delivery Period, based on "Expected", and "Mild year" and "Worst case" cases.
+The cases shall be based on a scenario consistent with the one(s) determined to calibrate the volume to be procured through the CRM as defined in the Royal Decree Mmethodology meant in Art.
+7undecies §2 of the Electricity LawAct.